Asteroideae: Phylogenetic Tree

 Asteroideae while being a subfamily to the plant family Asteraceae has a very complicated phylogenetic tree with many scientists believing that it is similarly related to different plant families.
-While there still needs to be more research done to truly identify a phylogenetic tree the most recent discovery pointer to the closest common ancestor is the family Anthemideae.
+While there still needs to be more research done to truly identify a phylogenetic tree the most recent discovery pointer to the closest common ancestor is the tribe Anthemideae.

 Uses

 The subfamily Asteroideae has many genera within the tribes that have economic uses.
 Helianthus tuberosus (Jerusalem artichoke), Helianthus annuus (sunflower) and Guizotia abyssinica (niger seed) are all used as oil seed crops.
 Artemisia dracunculus (tarragon) is used as a culinary herb and Parthenium argentatum (guayule) is a rubber source.
-Some of the other genera are used as ornamentals; those are Dendranthema spp. (chrysanthemum), Callistephus, Cosmos, Tagetes (marigold), and many others.Asteroideae is also a good source of food for land mammals such as rabbits, deer, racoons, chipmunks, squirrels, and other grazing animals.
+Some of the other genera are used as ornamentals; those are Dendranthema spp. (chrysanthemum), Callistephus, Cosmos, Tagetes (marigold), and many others.
+Asteroideae is also a good source of food for land mammals such as rabbits, deer, racoons, chipmunks, squirrels, and other grazing animals.